ndotie/jackie/README.md

 # Jackie.js

-This is just a simple controler/model mapper on top of [sequelize.js ORM](https://github.com/facebook/create-react-app).
+This is just a simple controler/model mapper on top of [sequelize.js ORM v6](http://sequelize.org/).

 ## Documentation